Creating a Non Toxic home is an extremely important goal. Because everything

 Check out these articles for more 'going fragrance free' inspiration.
 How Many Chemicals Does It Take To Make An Ocean Breeze and Why Fabric Softener is Unhealthy and Unnecessary.

 Many of the toxic ingredients in cleaners are volatile.
 That means they evaporate easily (VOCs) into your air.
 You can also absorb the toxic chemicals in cleaning products through your skin.
+To learn more about the toxic chemicals in household cleaners click here.

-Non Toxic household cleaners ahould be synthetic fragrance free.
 And something to avoid, even in non toxic cleaners, are citrus and pine oils.
 These terpenes react with the ozone in your home’s air to create particle pollution and formaldehyde (a carcinogen).

 A few simple ingredients, like baking soda, vinegar, hydrogen peroxide, Dr. Bronner's Pure-Castile Soap or Dr. Bronner's Sal Suds Liquid Cleaner are all you need.